-Note: World Civilization I (HIST 2233) or World Civilization II (HIST 2243) are strongly recommended as an elective to strengthen preparation for the content area of the Praxis II exam.
-Note: Please see Social Studies for a list of major requirements.
+Note: World Civilization I: Prehistory to 1500 (HIST 2233) or World Civilization II: 1500 to Present (HIST 2243) are strongly recommended as electives to strengthen preparation for the content area of the Praxis II exam.

+Note: Please see Social Science for a complete list of major requirements.
+While the major is social science, the secondary certification is earned in social studies.